Kyle-Questad/Attack-Defense/README.md

 # 🛡️ Attack & Defense SOC Lab

-**Created by:** Adam Snyder & Kyle Questad
-**Institution:** Grand Canyon University
+**Created by:** Adam Snyder & Kyle Questad **Institution:** Grand Canyon University
 **Project Type:** Self-Paced Cybersecurity Lab

 ---

 ## 📋 Project Overview

-This project involved designing and implementing a comprehensive virtualized SOC (Security Operations Center) lab environment consisting of six virtual machines connected through a custom-configured LAN to simulate a realistic enterprise network.
+In this project, we designed and implemented a comprehensive virtualized lab environment consisting of six virtual machines connected through a custom-configured LAN to simulate a realistic enterprise network.
+The lab incorporated a variety of operating systems including Linux, Ubuntu, and Windows to reflect the diversity of systems commonly found in real-world infrastructures.

 On the **defensive side**, we deployed:
 - **Wazuh** — centralized SIEM for log aggregation, analysis, and alerting